 - Any other unique number, characteristic, or code

-When faced with identifiable data elements, a business can de-identify its data in several ways, though none are an absolute guarantee of security.
-“Data anonymization reduces the risk of unintended disclosure when sharing data between countries, industries, and even departments within the same company,” explains Investopedia.com on its “Data Anonymization” page.
-“Anonymization of data is done in various ways including deletion, encryption, generalization, and a host of [other methods].”
+When faced with attributable data elements, you can de-identify its data in several ways, though none are an absolute guarantee of security.
+“Data anonymization reduces the risk of unintended disclosure when sharing data between countries, industries, and even departments within the same company,” explains Investopedia on its “Data Anonymization” page.
+“Anonymization of data is done in various ways, including deletion, encryption, generalization, and a host of [other methods].”

 To make matters even more complicated, identifiable data can be categorized by degree.
-Explicitly identifiable information includes obvious identifiers such as name, address, and social security number.
-Potentially identifiable data can include elements such as browser cookies, MAC addresses, and other types of data that can easily be used to identify a user, client, or patient.
+Explicitly identifiable information includes obvious identifiers such as a person’s name, address, and Social Security number.
+Potentially identifiable data can include elements such as browser cookies, MAC addresses, and other information that can easily be used to single out a user, client, or patient.

-In an effort to improve data anonymization in the future, Certified Information Privacy Professionals (CIPPs) Jules Polonetsky and Kelsey Finch, along with privacy expert Omar Tene, propose a possible regulatory answer in their IAPP.org article “PII, Cookies And De-ID: Shades Of Gray.”
+If you want to focus your professional efforts in improving the anonymous collection and storage of data in the future, privacy expert oversight is needed.
+Certified information privacy professionals (CIPPs) Jules Polonetsky and Kelsey Finch, along with privacy expert Omer Tene, offer a possible regulatory answer in their International Association of Privacy Professionals article “PII, Cookies and De-ID: Shades of Gray.”

-“A regulatory approach recognizing the complete spectrum of data categories will create incentives for organizations to avoid explicit identification and to deploy safeguards and controls, while at the same time allowing them to maintain the utility of data sets,” claim Polonetsky and Finch.
+“A regulatory approach recognizing the complete spectrum of data categories will create incentives for organizations to avoid explicit identification and to deploy safeguards and controls, while at the same time allowing them to maintain the utility of data sets,” claim the authors.

-Still, despite every effort to protect privacy, shared data can never be fully protected against 100 percent of threats.
+Still, despite every effort to protect privacy, shared data can never be fully protected against 100% of threats.

 Is Complete Anonymization Possible?

-What Warden is saying in his post is that re-identification of de-identified data is often possible by cross-referencing different datasets.
-For example, if a de-identified bank account holder made a purchase at a specific restaurant last Friday, it may be possible to find out who that person was by scouring social media for the phrase “I went to [specific restaurant’s name] for dinner tonight.”
+What Warden is saying in his post is that re-identification of de-identified data is often possible by cross-referencing different sources of information.
+For example, if a de-identified bank account holder made a purchase at a specific restaurant last Friday, it may be possible to find out who that person was by scouring social media for the phrase, “I went to [specific restaurant’s name] for dinner tonight.”
 Obviously, this is a simplified example, but it illustrates exactly how cross-referencing re-identification is accomplished.

 The presence of threats doesn’t mean that data analytics should be scrapped and never attempted again.
-On the contrary, data analytics services, companies, and departments should continue their work, constantly looking for new ways to protect sensitive information.
-And companies dealing in data should always be upfront to clients, patients, and customers that their data will never be 100 percent secure.
+On the contrary, data analytics services, companies, and departments should continue their work, constantly looking for new ways to protect sensitive information and anonymized data.
+And companies dealing in data should always be upfront with clients, patients, and customers that their data will never be 100% secure.
 Also, details in data should be limited to only what is absolutely necessary for analytics purposes.

-Maryville University’s Master Degree In Business Data Analytics
+Maryville University’s Master’s Degree in Business Data Analytics

-The demand for business analytics experts lies at the heart of Maryville University’s online Master’s of Science in Business Data Analytics degree.
-Graduates of this online program can be fully prepared to enter the workforce as a statistician, data scientist, data analyst, or actuary.
+The demand for business analytics experts lies at the heart of Maryville University’s online Master of Science in Business Data Analytics degree, and you can learn to lead improved strategies for information management.
+As a program graduate, you can prepare to enter the workforce as a statistician, data scientist, data analyst, or actuary.

-At Maryville University, students learn how to handle datasets, orchestrate multiple infrastructures, monetize data, and make decisions based on valuable analytics insights.
-Graduates will be exposed to the training they need to combine business operational data with the latest analytical tools, making them invaluable to employers.
+At Maryville University, you can learn how to handle data sets, orchestrate multiple infrastructures, monetize data, and make decisions based on valuable analytics insights.
+Courses will expose you to the training needed to combine business operational data with the latest analytical tools –– helping you develop skills and experience to help position you as a valuable asset to today’s employers.